top of page

 Reconciliation Action Plan

-Vision for Reconciliation - The educators at Perry Street Childcare Centre and Elizabeth Gorman Memorial Kindergarten acknowledge the inequalities and inequities Aboriginal and Torres Strait Islander Peoples of Australia have faced since colonisation.
+The educators at Perry Street Childcare Centre and Elizabeth Gorman Memorial Kindergarten acknowledge the inequalities and inequities Aboriginal and Torres Strait Islander Peoples of Australia have faced since colonisation.
 We strive to continue to learn the true history of colonisation and understand how this has impacted on past, current and future generations.

 Perry Street actively promotes reconciliation by: